Gene Baker: Minor leagues

 In 1950, Baker joined the Cubs' organization, playing briefly at Springfield and Des Moines before joining the Los Angeles Angels, of the Triple-A and Open Classification Pacific Coast League, where he impressed all with his fielding and baserunning.
 Bobby Bragan, manager of the Angels’ chief rivals, the Hollywood Stars, said Baker was "as good a shortstop as I’ve ever seen – and that includes Pee Wee Reese."

 Major leagues

-The Cubs purchased Gene Baker's contract and he made his major league debut September 20, 1953.
+The Cubs purchased Baker's contract and he made his major league debut on September 20, 1953.
 A few days after acquiring Baker, the Cubs acquired another shortstop, future Hall of Famer Ernie Banks, and moved Baker to second base, perhaps believing he would be able to adapt to a different position more easily than the younger Banks.
 He primarily played second base for the Cubs and Pirates during eight seasons.
 He was a reserve infielder for the 1960 World Series champion Pirates and made three pinch-hit appearances during the Series.